kjd35uk/find-a-course/README.md

 **Find a Course**
 Find a Course is a web app that lets you find the ideal online or classroom-based course for you.
 Users can search for a course, view availability and register on the course if there are places available.
+They can also deregister from a course if they change their mind.
 Logging in is mocked by using state in App.js - if you would like to change the user to yourself, simply edit the name here.

 **Getting Started**
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.